cccbr/runningatower/content/docs/ringingroom/_index.md

 ## Coat Hooks

-Are these fit for purpose?
+Consider whether these are fit for purpose and are in suitable locations.
-Are they in suitable locations?

 Ensure that cot hooks do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
 Ensure that these do not impinge on a ringer's position.
 The use of free standing coat stands should be discouraged as these can be dislodged or caught by flying ropes.

 ## Curtains / blinds